Broken Base / Food And Cooking

 - Nutella.
 Original Nutella, brand name clones (such as East German Nudossi) or no-name imitations?
 With or without butter underneath?
 Spoonwise or not?
 And the most base-breaking question: Is its German article DER Nutella, DIE Nutella or DAS Nutella?
 (Duden dictionary says all three versions are allowed.)

 - Within the candy loving community there's American Smarties◊ vs International Smarties◊.
 American Smarties, also known as "Rockets", are fruit flavored wafer candies while the version sold elsewhere is more similar to M&Ms. Given that Smarties are known as the chocolate ones almost everywhere the argument tends to be in favor of the international version.

 - Miracle Whip vs Mayonnaise.
 The most common consensus is that you either adore one of the two or you loathe it with a passion.

-- The perpetual "last straw" of Deadly Thanksgiving Dinners: "From-Scratch" vs Canned Cranberry Sauce
+- The perpetual "last straw" of Deadly Thanksgiving Dinners: "From-Scratch" vs Canned Cranberry Sauce.
+Then there's the question of the dressing: bread, rice or cornbread?
+Stuff the bird, or leave it hollow?

 - For vegetarians, Quorn or Tofu?